Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 In this article, we describe how we supported Breuninger in replacing an existing search system and how we were able to solve challenges and reduce operating costs at the same time by developing an open source-based technology.

-Previous solution for search and category pages too cost-intensive
+• Existing solution for search and category pages too cost-intensive

-Solution approach:
+Solution

-Cost savings
+• Cost savings

-Increased performance and scalability of the system
+• Improved performance and increased scalability of the system

-Greater flexibility, reliability and stability
+• Greater flexibility, reliability and stability

 Gradual implementation for maximum acceptance

 Breuninger was using a proprietary search technology that lacked flexibility and was operating at the limits of its data scalability and capacity.
 An expansion of the system would have required considerable investment in new hardware and licenses.
 The previous maintenance of the search and category pages was very time-consuming.
 Our aim was to develop a reliable and scalable solution that was also more economical.
-Together, we opted for an open source-based solution based on a self-hosted SOLR cluster.
+Together, we opted for an open source-based solution based on a self-hosted Solr cluster.
 This approach gave us the flexibility to make the necessary adjustments while controlling costs.
 The implementation took place in several steps:

-Analysis of the existing system landscape: we carefully examined which functions needed to be retained and which needed to be improved.
+1. Analysis of the existing system landscape: we carefully examined which functions needed to be retained and which needed to be improved.

-Gradual introduction: In order not to overwhelm users and to ensure a high level of acceptance, the new solution was introduced gradually so that we could go live early.
+2. Gradual introduction: In order not to overwhelm users and to ensure a high level of acceptance, the new solution was introduced gradually so that we could go live early.

-Own back office: We developed our own back office for maintaining the search and category pages, which makes administration much easier.
+3. Own back office: We developed our own back office for maintaining the search and category pages, which makes administration much easier.

 When replacing an existing system, it is crucial to be aware of the complex and historically grown system landscape.
 It is important to carefully analyze why certain elements exist - be it due to historical developments, omissions or previous requirements that may no longer be relevant today.
 In addition, certain components may have been implemented due to specific customer requirements.